 Although the Government believes that its various state-owned enterprises are well managed, efficient and profitable, it has been implementing a privatization program since the late 1990s in order to increase the involvement of the private sector in these enterprises.
 The privatization program is an important part of the Government's strategy for realizing economic development, upgrading the performance of companies and improving the standard of services.
 It is also aimed at increasing the financial efficiency of these companies, reducing administrative burdens, increasing economic growth, reducing the prices of commodities and services and enlarging the ownership base in the country.
-Many of the 43 companies listed on the DSM as of December 31, 2008 were listed as part of Qatar's privatization program.
-See "Monetary and Financial System-Doha Securities Market."
+Many of the 43 companies listed on the Qatar Exchange as of September 30, 2009 were listed as part of Qatar's privatization program.
+See "Monetary and Financial System-Qatar Exchange."

-Key privatizations have included the sale of the Ras Abu Fontas B power and water desalination facility in 1999 by the Government to QEWC, one of the first private sector power and water producing companies in the region; the sale in 1998 of 45.0% of the share capital of Q-Tel; the listing on the DSM in 2003 of Industries Qatar, which owns 75.0% of QAFCO, 80.0% of QAPCO, 100.0% of Qatar Steel and 50.0% of QAFAC; the establishment in 2004 of QGTC as a joint stock company listed on the DSM, owned 50.0% by the public and 50.0% by its founding shareholders; and QP's initial public offering of Gulf International Services Q.S.C. in 2008.
+Key privatizations have included: the sale of the Ras Abu Fontas B power and water desalination facility in 1999 by the Government to Qatar Electricity and Water Company, one of the first private sector power and water producing companies in the region; the sale in 1998 of 45.0% of the share capital of Q-Tel; the listing on the Qatar Exchange in 2003 of Industries Qatar, which owns 75.0% of QAFCO, 80.0% of QAPCO, 100.0% of Qatar Steel and 50.0% of QAFAC; the establishment in 2004 of QGTC as a joint stock company listed on the Qatar Exchange owned 50.0% by the public and 50.0% by its founding shareholders; and QP's initial public offering of Gulf International Services Q.S.C. on the Qatar Exchange in 2008.